infinitered/ignite/docs/Components-Text.md

 ### `txOptions`

-Optional options to pass to i18n.
-Useful for [interpolation]() as well as explicitly setting locale or translation fallbacks.
+The `txOptions` optional prop is an object of options to pass to i18n.
+Useful for [interpolation](http://i18njs.com/) as well as explicitly setting locale or translation fallbacks.
 You'll be defining these in the `app/i18n/*.json` files, and can use `{{variableName}}` for interpolation.

 ```tsx
 // in en.json